airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 {!> docs_src/getting_started/nats/main_1_nats.py [ln:66] !}
 ```

-#### 5. **NATS server setup**
+#### 5. **Nats server setup**

-The `NatsAdapter` requires a running NATS server.
-The easiest way to start the NATS server is by using [Docker](https://www.docker.com/){target="_blank"}.
-FastAgency uses the [JetStream](https://docs.nats.io/nats-concepts/jetstream){target="_blank"} feature of NATS and also utilizes authentication.
+The `NatsAdapter` requires a running Nats server.
+The easiest way to start the Nats server is by using [Docker](https://www.docker.com/){target="_blank"}.
+FastAgency uses the [JetStream](https://docs.nats.io/nats-concepts/jetstream){target="_blank"} feature of Nats and also utilizes authentication.

 ```python hl_lines="1 3 6 11 17"
 {!> docs_src/getting_started/nats_n_fastapi/nats-server.conf [ln:1-23]!}
 ```

-In the above NATS configuration, we define a user called `fastagency`, and its password is read from the environment variable `FASTAGENCY_NATS_PASSWORD`.
-We also enable JetStream in NATS and configure NATS to serve via the appropriate ports.
+In the above Nats configuration, we define a user called `fastagency`, and its password is read from the environment variable `FASTAGENCY_NATS_PASSWORD`.
+We also enable JetStream in Nats and configure Nats to serve via the appropriate ports.

 ### Complete Application Code